govau/pancake/README.md

 ### 1. Pancake module object

 To make sure Pancake can detect your module amongst the other hundred npm packages you have to add the `pancake-module` object into your `pancake` object.
-Also don't forget to include pancake as a dependency.

 ```diff
 {